 - TIP: For additional books on a topic, click on the title of a book that looks pertinent, and then click on the subject link(s) for that book (under “details”)

-- There are also databases for every subject area; they list articles on topics within these areas
+- There are also databases for every subject area; they contain articles on topics within these areas

 - The following databases are useful for your essay topics:

 - Many of our interdisciplinary databases are well-suited to this course.
 See for example:

 - To find scholarly articles, look for the “peer-reviewed” option in the databases.
 (What is a peer-reviewed article?)

 - Do you already know the title of the article you want?
 Watch a video tutorial on how to find an article when you know the title

 - Click on the advanced search link.
 Type in keywords that represent different aspects of your topic (each term in a different box).
 In a separate box, type the term that is most appropriate: “sources,” “correspondence,” “documents,” “diaries,” “interviews,” or “speeches.”
 Change the drop-down option from “any” to “in the subject”

 - Visit News Archives Online for links to our historical newspapers.
 You can find news articles about European culture from:

 - The library also owns digitized resources via online databases.
 See the tab to primary sources in the History subject guide

 - Type the name of a historical figure (e.g. Hitler) into our library catalogue, and change the drop-down option from “full record” to “author” in order to find anything written by this person